 Why it matters:

-With data breaches and cyberattacks on the rise, database security is more critical than ever.
-Future databases will prioritize advanced encryption, zero-trust architectures, and compliance with global data privacy regulations like GDPR and CCPA.
+With data breaches and privacy concerns on the rise, database security is more important than ever.
+Future databases will prioritize built-in security features, such as end-to-end encryption, role-based access control, and advanced auditing capabilities.

 Why it matters: